axeldelafosse/stemgen/README.md

 You can use `stemgen.py` to generate stems:

-- Clone this repo (downloading instead of cloning loses permissions to execute files)
 - `$ python3 stemgen.py -i track.wav`
 - Have fun!
 Your new `.stem.m4a` file is in `output` dir
 - Supported input file format are `.wav` `.wave` `.aif` `.aiff` `.flac`